embrace-io/embrace-docs/docs/product/network-spans-forwarding.md

 <img src={require('@site/static/images/NSF > Timeline button.png').default} alt="big button" />

 ### requirements
-NSF is only supported on SDK versions 6.x for Android and iOS.
+NSF is supported on SDK versions 6.x for Android and iOS.
 Accounts must have a [Data Destination](/data-destinations/) set up.

 Accounts not matching either condition will see a checklist pop up when trying to enable.